cmrunton/tls-dashboard/README.md

 ### `node_app/monitored_hosts.js`
+Copy the `node_app/example_monitored_hosts.js` to `node_app/monitored_hosts.js`.
 Contains an array of all of the hostnames that you want to monitor.
+Modify this array for all of the hosts that you want to monitor.

 ### `node_app/get_cert_info.js`
 This module performs the actual HTTPS connection and evaluation of the peer certificates, and outputs the results into a flat file.
 There are no configuration changes needed in this file.
 To get things going, you can either: